 - The Government provides health insurance to 21.4% of the population.

-- People from 135 countries live in the Cayman Islands.
+- People from at least 135 countries live in the Cayman Islands.

 With all the modern conveniences found in the US, many people from all over the world choose to immigrate here to live, work and retire.
 Many foreigners own homes and condos on the Islands and blend right in to the local communities.
 The Cayman people have a reputation as one of the friendliest in the world and many visitors develop lasting relationships, returning each year to visit their Cayman friends.